iSach/clipmorph/README.md

 script.
 To train a model, we provide instructions on how to run the Docker image once it's built.
 It logs training to Weights&Biases and outputs the pre-trained model.
-Due to a lack of GPUs and issues with Vertex training, we were unable to deploy training to the cloud or create a cloud-based pipeline.
+Due to a lack of GPUs and issues with Vertex training, we were unable to deploy training to the cloud or create a cloud-based pipeline, but this Docker image was tested locally and could theoretically be used with any cloud provider.

 ## CI / CD